MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/error-handling/error-handling-winrt.md

 ---
 # WinRT API error handling

-In the WinRT API, which can be called from C++/CX, C#, or Javascript, errors are reported using exceptions, so try/catch blocks must be used to handle errors.
+The WinRT API can be called from C++/CX, C#, or JavaScript.
+In the WinRT API, errors are reported using exceptions, so try/catch blocks must be used to handle errors.

-Note that the for async calls, two try/catch blocks are needed like this:
+For async calls, two try/catch blocks are needed.
+For example:

 ```cpp
     try